narayanagung/resolution/README.md

 -   Free to use

--   No account required
+-   No account required (so no synchronization across devices)

--   Use your favorite browser
+-   Use your favorite browser (stick with it)

--   Access anywhere, whenever, and forever

 -   And do not ever use the incognito mode upon visit; don't even think the possibility of using such a thing; or everything that is important in your life will be vanished from your sight